Kim Chwajin: Legacy

-In modern-day South Korea, Kim is considered a national hero of the independence movement and is remembered as a patriot.
+Kim's victories with the Korean independence movement made him a national hero, and is remembered today as a patriot.
+In 1962, Kim was posthumously awarded the Order of Merit for National Foundation.
 Kim's leadership in the Battle of Cheongsanri was the centre of in an exhibition in the Independence Hall of Korea, where visitors can walk through a recreation of the scene of the battle.
 His portrait, alongside that of his fellow commander Hong Beom-do, is prominently displayed among the photographs of the battle in the exhibition hall.
 Kim also has a statue in the Independence Hall, where it is placed alongside statues of Korean independence activists An Jung-geun and Yun Bong-gil.

 His birthplace, in Hongseong County, was declared a national monument.
 In 1991, the local government of Hongseong County restored the house where Kim was born and built an exhibition building dedicated to him nearby.
 From 1998 to 2001, the county also constructed a shrine to Kim.
 Every October, in commemoration of his victory at Cheongsanri, the county holds a festival in Kim's honour.

 Kim has often been compared to the Ukrainian anarchist revolutionary Nestor Makhno, and came to be known as the "Korean Makhno".
 Alongside Makhno, the South African sociologist Lucien van der Walt also compared Kim to the Mexican anarchists Julio López Chávez and Francisco Zalacosta, and the Nicaraguan revolutionary Augusto Sandino, due to their promotion of libertarian socialism and their rallying of the peasantry to revolutionary action.

 Kim Du-han, a right-wing politician and gangster in South Korea, claimed to be the son of Kim Chwajin, although scholars have debated whether this is true.
 Kim Du-han and his alleged connection to Kim Chwajin was the subject of the film General's Son, which kicked off a wave of South Korean crime films.